data4development/dataworkbench-jekyll-theme/README.md

 With sufficient privileges, the new gem can be published on RubyGems with `gem push dataworkbench-jekyll-theme`.
 After a `bundle update` this should be available in the documentation sites (such as the `gh-pages` branch in this repository).

+To work on both the theme and the documentation at the same time:

+ - Checkout this repository as usual.
+ - Checkout the documentation in a folder `docs`, using the same repository:

+`git worktree add docs gh-pages`

+* Run `bundle exec jekyll serve` in the docs folder to preview the documentation.

 ## License

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).